 Death to meeting…preparations.

 A recent study showed that people spent on average 7 or more hours per week just planning to organize a meeting, that doesn’t include the time spent IN the meeting.
-Imagine if you could have a system take care of the scheduling for you, looking up calendars and working around conflicts, or better yet, let a virtual assistant do the leg work for you, giving you back control of your work time to be more productive.
+Imagine if you could have a system take care of the scheduling for you, looking up calendars and working around conflicts, or better yet, using a virtual assistant to do the leg work for you, giving you back control of your work time to be more productive.

 Just the tip of the iceberg

 We’ve just touched on a few points, and we’re just getting at the tip of the outsourcing iceberg.
 The possibilities are endless.
 More lifehacks, or workhacks are needed today.
 We need to take control.
 We need to and can do better than we’ve done in the past.